JoanDave1/Superstore-sales-data-analysis/README.md

 * Office supplies could also be purchased and used much more frequently especially if there is a presence of a working class customer base.

 #### Recommendations:
+The following recommendations can be adopted to maintain and boost Technology's performance as well as the performance of other product categories;
+* Technology's revenue is mostly driven by high unit prices, therefore, while the idea of discounts is recommended, care should be taken, especially on high-value Technology products.
+* To improve Technology's revenue performance,

 ## 6. Conclusion